TITLE 6 PRIMARY AND SECONDARY EDUCATION

 (13) Graduation

-requirements for issuance of a conditional certificate of transition for
+requirements for issuance of a conditional certificate of transition or a

-a program of study and the granting of a diploma, or use of a conditional
+development of a program of study and the granting of a diploma, or use of a

 individualized educational program (IEP) for students receiving special